CIBC-Internal/python/Doc/library/xml.etree.elementtree.rst

 .. function:: iselement(element)

-   Checks if an object appears to be a valid element object.  *element* is an element instance.
-Returns a true value if this is an element object.
+   Check if an object appears to be a valid element object.  *element* is an element instance.
+Return ``True`` if this is an element object.

 .. function:: iterparse(source, events=None, parser=None)